Abdulshakur24/Abdulshakur24/README.md

 # Hi, I'm Abdulshakur 👋

 ## 🚀 About Me
-I'm a passionate, self-taught Full-Stack Developer specializing in the PERN and MERN stacks.
+I'm a passionate, self-taught Full-Stack Developer specializing in the PERN/MERN stacks.
 I'm driven to build scalable web applications and love tackling the challenges of creating user-friendly experiences.
 Recently, I've been diving into advanced React patterns and Node.js optimizations.

 ## 📚 I’m currently studying BCS at Riara University...
 Continuously expanding my knowledge and skills in web development, with a focus on advanced React patterns, Node.js optimizations, and exploring new web technologies.